Thinking of Greenland probably conjures up images of frozen tundra, polar bears roaming around snowy hills, icebergs, whales and Inuit culture.

 We love Greenland and think it’s a unique country that people sometimes misunderstand.
 So we wanted to share some fun facts about the world’s largest island (hidden fun fact#1 right here) to inspire you to make a dream trip a reality, or at least spark your interest...

-- For a unique travel experience, check out our Greenland travel packages.
+- For a special travel experience, check out our range of Greenland travel packages.

 Your intro to Greenland